In This Section

 Without advance notice or lack of communication it could create a safeguarding issue should your child be absent without the school’s knowledge especially if you are unavailable to contact for several days.

-A copy of the Leave of Absence form is available on our website (see link below), from our Reception and Student Services.
+A copy of the Leave of Absence form is available (see link below) and from Reception and Student Services.

 Parents will be receiving a notification via email each day their child is late to school, unless there is an accompanying note in their planner or we are advised in advance of the reason.
 This is to give a clear picture to parents when their child may be struggling to get in on time.
 In relation to this any student who is late after the register is closed is classed as missing school without a valid reason and marked as unauthorised.
 If several occurrences are recorded this could result in a Fixed Penalty Fine being issued by the Local Authority.
 A warning letter will be sent in advance so parents/carers have the opportunity to address the punctuality issues before it goes any further.